How To Make Tamales: A Beginner’s Guide

 Once you’ve finished spreading masa on the corn husk, take one of the sides of the husk and begin to close the tamale by holding the husk to the center.
 Then, take the unfolded side and bring it to the middle to overlap the other side of the husk.
 Finally, fold the bottom portion upwards toward the folded parts and slightly push the filling upwards.

-How to cook tamales?
+How to Cook Tamales

 Tamales are steamed and very easy to cook.
 Simply take a large stockpot with a steam tray, fill it with water (staying below the steam tray), cover the bottom with one layer of husks, and stand tamales up with the open end pointing towards the top.
 Cover the tamales with a clean damp kitchen cloth, close the lid, and bring to a boil.
 Allow the tamales to steam for approximately 1 to 1 1/2 hours depending on how many tamales you are cooking.
 Make sure to keep enough water boiling on the bottom and refill as necessary.
 To test whether the tamales are finished cooking, carefully remove one from the pot with tongs and pull off the husk.
 Once tamales are fully cooked, masa easily releases from the husk without any sticking.

 Now that you know how to make tamales from scratch, it’s time to get your family together and make new memories and traditions.
 However, be careful because tamales can be quite addicting!
-If you’re looking for more holiday-related fun check out our holiday page for more festive inspiration!

 Share: